How To Train Your Dog Not to Bark

 Management solution: helpful for fear barkers and separation distress barkers.

 Plug-in diffusers that mimic the “calming chemicals” given off by female dogs can help to soothe dogs who bark due to stress.
-While you might not see a dramatic shift in behavior–keep in mind that plug-in treatments aren’t prescription strength–diffusers are an easy way to make a scary scenario feel more secure.
+While you might not see a dramatic shift in behavior–keep in mind that plug-in treatments aren’t prescription strength–diffusers are an easy way to help make a scary scenario feel more secure.

 Sentry Good Behavior Calming Diffuser for Dogs, 30 day